lbain/lucybain/source/blog/2014-11-02-anonymous-functions.md

 reference(); // returns "I'm not anonymous function"
 ```

-A named fuction is called a function declaration.
+A named function is called a function declaration.

 According to [Helen](http://helephant.com/2008/08/23/javascript-anonymous-functions/):